adhithinm/cse15l-lab-reports/index.md

 ## Screenshot 1 <img width="1440" alt="Screenshot 2023-10-22 at 9 33 22 PM" src="https://github.com/adhithinm/cse15l-lab-reports/assets/146797389/42eac82e-6300-470e-9e23-fc546acd3604">

+#### Which methods in your code are called?
+URL Handler and String Server

+#### What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+parameters[1]

+#### How do the values of any relevant fields of the class change from this specific request?
+If no values got changed, explain why.
+parameters[1] gets changed when there is a new string in the add message url routing.

 ## Screen 2 <img width="1440" alt="Screenshot 2023-10-22 at 9 36 35 PM" src="https://github.com/adhithinm/cse15l-lab-reports/assets/146797389/87863d2f-2b5c-48f5-b91c-ecbc9dac4197">

+#### Which methods in your code are called?
+URL Handler and String Server

+#### What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+parameters[1]

+#### How do the values of any relevant fields of the class change from this specific request?
+If no values got changed, explain why.
+parameters[1] gets changed when there is a new string in the add message url routing.